privacyguides/privacyguides.org/docs/os/ios-overview.md

 On some older devices, you may have to press the power button five times to disable biometrics instead, or for devices with Touch ID you may just have to hold down the power button and nothing else.
 Make sure you try this in advance so you know which method works for your device.

-**Stolen Data Protection** is a new feature in iOS 17.3 which adds additional security intended to protect your personal data if your device is stolen while unlocked.
+**Stolen Device Protection** is a new feature in iOS 17.3 which adds additional security intended to protect your personal data if your device is stolen while unlocked.
 If you use biometrics and the Find My Device feature in your Apple ID settings, we recommend enabling this new protection:

 - [x] Select **Turn On Protection**

-After enabling stolen data protection, [certain actions](https://support.apple.com/HT212510) will require biometric authentication without a password fallback (in the event that a shoulder surfer has obtained your PIN), such as using password autofill, accessing payment information, and disabling lost mode.
-It also adds a security delay to certain actions performed away from your home or other "familiar location," such as requiring a 1-hour timer to reset your Apple ID password or sign out of your Apple ID.
+After enabling Stolen Device Protection, [certain actions](https://support.apple.com/HT212510) will require biometric authentication without a password fallback (in the event that a shoulder surfer has obtained your PIN), such as using password autofill, accessing payment information, and disabling Lost Mode.
+It also adds a security delay to certain actions performed away from your home or another "familiar location," such as requiring a 1-hour timer to reset your Apple ID password or sign out of your Apple ID.
 This delay is intended to give you time to enable Lost Mode and secure your account before a thief can reset your device.

 **Allow Access When Locked** gives you options for what you can allow when your phone is locked.
 The more of these options you disable, the less someone without your password can do, but the less convenient it will be for you.
 Pick and choose which of these you don't want someone to have access to if they get their hands on your phone.